 The method below might help you:

-- Make a coloured pattern first.
+- Colour your design/pattern with your proposed glass choices first.
 This will help you visualise what percentage of each colour you need.

 - Multiply the height by width to get the total area.
 You can do this in inches to get square inches if you find it easier than feet.